OR13/TSPI/README.md

 TSPI
 ===============

-Angular Less TypeScript Gulp CoffeeScript

-A project for hybrid coffee-typescript apps, or migrating from coffeescript to typescript.
+Traveling Salesmen Ant Colony Optimization Demo

 ### Features
+* Strict mode is the default.
+* TypeScript Support.
+* Gulp does all the heavy lifting.
+Optimized builds.
 * Built in Github Deployment.
+* Common packages: ui-router, bootstrap.
+* Less support for those not yet willing to take the sass plunge.
 * IE 9 support through a large number of fancy css processors.
-* Less support for those not yet willing to take the sass plunge.
-* Toastr demo for app notifications.
-* Common packages: ui-router, bootstrap, firebase.
-* Gulp does all the heavy lifting.
-Optimized builds.
-* TypeScript and CoffeeScript Gulp Support.
-* Strict mode is the default.

 ### Getting Started